Fairfax County Public Schools: Twentieth century

-As early as 1955, it was noted that in the Virginia General Assembly: Delegates from Northern Virginia openly opposed the Stanley Plans and called for even more radical legislation.
-Virginia's 10th district was the only congressional district to vote against the Gray Plan.
-Delegate Boatwright also introduced another bill aimed at correcting the unorthodox views of the northern Virginians.
-Boatwright's legislation would have prohibited certain federal employees from serving on school boards or holding other local offices.
-The point of this bill, called the "Boatwright Bill", was without a doubt aimed at Northern Virginia and the School Boards.
-Boatwright said his bill affected all Virginia communities but admitted Northern Virginia was most affected.
-The reason for the bill was that they felt that Federal Employees were in support of the Federal government's position on integration.
-The seven-member Fairfax County School Board included four Federal employees.
+By 1955, delegates from Northern Virginia in the Virginia General Assembly openly opposed the Stanley Plan—1956 statutes supporting racial segregation in Virginia—and called for more far-reaching legislation.
+Virginia's 10th congressional district was the only district to vote against the Gray Plan.
+Delegate Boatwright introduced another bill aimed at Northern Virginia school boards.
+Known as the Boatwright Bill, it would have prohibited certain federal employees from serving on school boards or holding other local offices.
+Boatwright said that his bill applied to all Virginia communities, but he acknowledged that Northern Virginia would be most affected.
+Supporters of the bill argued that federal employees favored the federal government's position on integration.
+At the time, four members of the seven-member Fairfax County School Board were federal employees.

-In Blackwell v.
-Fairfax County School Board in 1960, black plaintiffs charged that the Fairfax grade-a-year plan was discriminatory and dilatory.
-Fifteen black children had been refused admission to white schools because they did not fall within the prescribed grades of the School Board's assignment plan.
-The plaintiffs contended successfully that the speed of desegregation was too slow under the school board's plan.
-District Judge Albert V. Bryan did not categorically rule out such plans in accepting the plaintiff's argument.
-Instead, he emphasized that they must be judged according to the community's character.
-Since the black school population of Fairfax County was less than four percent, Bryan considered the fear of racial friction an unacceptable justification for such a cautious desegregation plan.
+In the case of Blackwell v.
+Fairfax County School Board in 1960, Black plaintiffs charged that Fairfax County's grade-a-year desegregation plan was discriminatory and dilatory.
+Fifteen Black children had been refused admission to White schools because they did not fall within the grades covered by the school board's assignment plan.
+The plaintiffs successfully argued that desegregation was proceeding too slowly under the plan.
+District Judge Albert V. Bryan did not categorically reject grade-a-year plans, but he held that they needed to be judged according to the character of the community.
+Since Black students made up less than four percent of Fairfax County's school population, Bryan considered fear of racial friction an unacceptable justification for such a cautious desegregation plan.

-The Civil Rights Commission report of 1962 found that "Every sign indicates that the communities in northern Virginia will be the first in the State to reach compliance with the mandate in the School Segregation Cases."
-Ultimately, Fairfax County was one of the first school systems in the country to be awarded funds to aid with desegregation because of their efforts to implement a desegregated system.
+The report by the U.S. Commission on Civil Rights in 1962 found that "Every sign indicates that the communities in Northern Virginia will be the first in the State to reach compliance with the mandate in the School Segregation Cases."
+Fairfax County was later among the first school systems in the country to receive funds to aid desegregation because of its efforts to implement a desegregated system.

-The Fairfax County School Board voted to switch from a 7–5 to a 6–2–4 grade level configuration in 1958, necessitating the creation of what were then called intermediate schools for students in grades 7 and 8.
-By the time the first eight intermediate schools opened in the Fall of 1960, they were already over their 1000 student capacities.
+The Fairfax County School Board voted in 1958 to switch from a 7–5 grade-level configuration (i.e., 7 grades in elementary school and 5 grades in high school) to a 6–2–4 configuration, necessitating the creation of what were then called intermediate schools for students in grades 7 and 8.
+By the time the first eight intermediate schools opened in fall 1960, they had already exceeded their 1,000-student capacities.